djwalther/nrc/README.txt

 @whois <nickname>
   The @whois command tells you information connected to a person's nickname

+@names
+@names <channel>

+@names by itself, tells you the people who are currently on the channel you are talking to.

+@names <channel> is the same, but for a channel that you specify, even if you aren't talking to that channel.

 @raw <text>
   The @raw command let's you pass text directly to the IRC server.
 This is helpful for debugging, and let's you do things that IRC allows, but that aren't